marcos-gonalons/musement_test_php/README.md

 ## Implementation
-Symfony 5 was used for this project.
+Symfony 5 and PHP 8 were used for this project.

 The code follows the PSR12 coding style standard, and is structured as follows: